ScilifelabDataCentre/pathogens-portal/content/english/about/_index.md

 The Dutch COVID-19 & Pandemic Preparedness Portal was launched in July 2023 as part of the [BY-COVID](https://by-covid.org/) project funced by the European Commission (more details [here](https://www.embl.org/news/science/embl-ebi-launches-covid-19-data-portal/)).
 The Portal is a national node of the [European COVID-19 Data Platform](https://covid19dataportal.eu/).
 An overview of other national nodes can be found [here](/partners/).

 From the start, the Portal has been operated by Health-RI and partners.
 However, it has received considerable input from the community.
 Indeed, many people contributed to building the initial site, and content throughout.
-An overview of some of the contributors that have been instrumental to establishing and advancing the Portal can be found on [GitHub](https://github.com/rnavest/covid-nl-portal/graphs/contributors).

-#### Portal team

 Many people from SciLifeLab, NBIS, Lygature, other organisations, and the community have been involved in the Portal since its conception.
-A complete list of contributors can be found on [GitHub](https://github.com/rnavest/covid-nl-portal/graphs/contributors).
+A [complete list of contributors](https://github.com/rnavest/covid-nl-portal/graphs/contributors) can be found on GitHub..